JonSteinn/MaximalDecreasingRun/README.md

-(The pdf's date is the last update, not the release date)

 # Maximal Decreasing Run

-Thesis project of B.Sc. in mathematics in Reykjavík University under the supervision of Henning Úlfarsson.

 ### Abstract
 Zeilberger introduced a restriction on the positions of the largest elements in a permutation in the process of verifying the conjecture on the number of West-2-stack-sortable permutations.
 In this paper we look at Zeilberger's restriction combined with the avoidance of classical patterns of length 3.
 We provide enumeration results as well as bijections to two different types of Dyck paths.